Here’s how the story unfolds:

-January 2014: Prayer Chapel opens on Resort site for visitors and local people to use for prayer and counselling.
+January 2014: Prayer Chapel opens on Kabubbu Resort Centre site for visitors and local people to use for prayer and counselling.

-July 2014: 29 of the first primary school pupils in 2002 graduate from University.
+July 2014: 29 of the first primary school pupils from 2002 graduate from university.
 Skills cover a range of specialities including Clinical Medicine, Accountancy, Nursing, Teaching, Human Resource Management, Business Management etc.

 October 2014: Alison Blackburne, British High Commissioner to Kampala, presents awards at the Annual Community Award ceremony.

 November 2014: First Kabubbu recipient of a Commonwealth Fellowship, Enoch Kagoda, KDP Executive Director, visits the UK for senior management training.

 Christmas 2014: Funds raised for a Maize Mill following the success of the Graze School of Farming increasing local farmers maize yields by up to a factor of 10.

 April 2015: Burgess Hill School for Girls organises a container of goods & equipment to be sent to Kabubbu through the Fonthill Foundation.